 Support the Tribe

 When we decide between alternatives, what actually drives the decision?
 Is it free will that chooses, or is it our emotional bias rooted in need and fear that chooses?
 All evidence points to the latter.
-For example, take standing up to fetch a glass of water; I just did that because I was thirsty and wanted a glass of water.
+For example, take standing up to get a glass of water; I just did that because I was thirsty and wanted a glass of water.
 My need for water chose, not free will.
 The most I did was observe and record the experience just now.
 Any thirsty animal would have chosen to drink water.
-Only a human would observe and record the experience after the fact.
+Only a human would observe, evaluate, and record the experience after the fact.

-Challenging desire’s pull is where the journey to wise decisions begins.
+Facing up to desire’s pull is where the journey to wise decisions begins.
 As chapter 64 notes, Taking this, the wise person desires non desire.
 It helps to be as undecided as possible, weigh the ostensible facts as best we can, and know that every side out there wants to entrap us using our own desires as bait.
 Chapter 15 sums this approach well… He prepares as if fording a river in winter; as if like in fear of neighbors.

 And the Envelope Please